quoke/quoke.github.io/README.md

 _Note: in future we may organise this folder into alphabetical subfolders for neatness._

-How to add an author?
+How do I add an author?
 ---------------------

 Add a .md file to the `/_authors` directory.
 The filename should be the author's name, all in lowercase and separated by dashes eg. `albert-einstein.md`.